Skip to content

 Less is more.
 The published first-line is 'zero therapy': water only, no creams, no actives, no makeup on the area for 2–4 weeks.
 If the skin feels truly painful, a thin layer of a fragrance-free, simple moisturiser is fine, but avoid heavy occlusives.

-No. Steroid creams are one of the major *causes* of perioral dermatitis and almost always make it worse in the medium term, even when they offer short-term improvement.
-If you're currently using one, stop.
-The rebound flare in the first 1–2 weeks is normal and expected; see a dermatologist to support you through it.
+No. Steroid creams are one of the major *causes* of perioral dermatitis and often make it worse in the medium term, even when they offer short-term improvement.
+If you're currently using one, speak with the clinician who prescribed it or see a dermatologist.
+A rebound flare in the first 1–2 weeks can happen when steroids are withdrawn.

 Get Mads's weekly skincare brief